mamchenkov/MySQL-FindAndReplace/README.md

 MySQL find and replace
 ======================

+**NOTE** There is a better way now - use [interconnectit/Search-Replace-DB](https://github.com/interconnectit/Search-Replace-DB).
+It has verbosity control, collation converter and works both with command line and web interface.
+It's just better.

 This script performs a find and replace operation across all fields, of all tables in a specified MySQL database.
 On top of regular fields, it also processes serialized values.